 Daniel was born in Guadalajara on December 14, 1968.
 He studied the Theory of Aesthetics with Guillermo Santamarina and music at the Escuela de Música de la Universidad de Guadalajara.
 As an artist, he is also self taught.

-If you would like to find out more about Daniel and his art, which has been shown in Mexico, the United States, and Europe, visit his website.
+If you would like to find out more about Daniel and his art, which has been shown in Mexico, the United States, and Europe.

 Time to Make the Salad